 - the Executive Vice President, who also serves as the Permanent Deputy of the President

-- currently two other Vice Presidents (VP2, VP3), each of whom is responsible for specific areas
+- three other Vice Presidents (VP2, VP3 and VP4), each of whom is responsible for specific areas

 - the Provost

 Responsibility and Teamwork